coderkhaleesi/byte-sized-ml/_posts/2020-02-12-how-I-built-and-hosted-my-blog-in-under-an-hour.md

 </ul>
 Open "http://127.0.0.1:4000/byte-sized-ml/" in your browser.
 Your website should be ready.

+Now go to _posts folder and add your posts in the .md format.
+Remember, posts in the future time won't be visible, so make sure your date at the top of the post (between the dashed lines) is correct.
 </p>

 <p>Uh uh uh...!!!
 It's still not up.
 Just push to your repo that you created following the steps above (don't forget to make gh-pages as the default branch) and then navigate to url/baseurl.
 Github will host your website.</p>